Recording and Mixing

 Once the songs are studio-ready, we'll discuss the best recording studio(s) for the project (both sound and budget-wise), and I'll direct and organize the recording and mixing sessions (mic techniques, recording methods, gear, etc.), proposing professional musicians and arrangers if necessary, instruments and backline, etc. to make sure we get the sound we're after.

 In my opinion, the role of a music producer is elevating each song, record, and artist to their full potential.
 When producing any work, I fully commit to this.

 Regarding the last step of the process, I sometimes do the mastering, but I usually work with specialized mastering engineers.

 Depending on the sound we're after, we may work with Sterling Sound (New York), Abbey Road (London), or Mike Couzzi Mastering (Miami).
 Managing the mastering process with the selected engineer and studio is included in all my productions.

-In the past, I've had the privilege and pleasure of working with engineers such as Ted Jensen (Coldplay, Muse, Pat Metheny), Howie Weinberg (Nirvana, Metallica, Red Hot Chilli Peppers), Mike Couzzi (Santana, Christina Aguilera, Gloria Estefan), Greg Galbi (Bruce Springsteen, Lenny Kravitz, John Lennon), or Justin Shturtz (Paramore, Slipknot, Ray Charles), in many of the records I've been involved with.
+In the past, I've had the privilege and pleasure of working with engineers such as Ted Jensen (Coldplay, Muse, Pat Metheny), Howie Weinberg (Nirvana, Metallica, Red Hot Chilli Peppers), Mike Couzzi (Santana, Christina Aguilera, Gloria Estefan), Bernie Grundman (Fleetwood Mac, Quincy Jones, The Doors), Greg Galbi (Bruce Springsteen, Lenny Kravitz, John Lennon), Oli Morgan (The Rolling Stones, Paul McCartney, Sam Smith), or Justin Shturtz (Paramore, Slipknot, Ray Charles), on many of the records I've been involved with.